chewguanyu/html-comparator/README.md

 # Description
 Reads two given html source codes into BeautifulSoup objects.
-Extracts features and predicts whether one html source code is a phishing attempt on the other.
+Extracts features and predicts whether one html source code is a phishing attempt masquerading as the other.

 Current extracted features,
 1) a_no_ratio: